ivanalacole/hopeHack-server/README.md

 Jalynn Williams-Brewster, Ivana Burton-Thompson, Alaina Harris, and Sohila Abdelnabi

 # License
-This project is licensed under MIT License - see LICENSE.md for more details.
+This project is licensed under MIT License - see LICENSE for more details.